Programming-The-Next-Step-2021/Platform-Game/README.md

 ## Overview
 Platformer is a simple platform game in which you jump on platforms and might have to dodge some moving objects or defeat enemies.
-I'm hoping to make this look a bit like maplestory, to honour my childhood.
+I'm hoping to make this look a bit like Maplestory, to honour my childhood.
+Unlike Maplestory, this is a single player game, not multiplayer, so it won't be played online.

 ![alt text](MapleStory-Orange-mushrooms.jpg)
 ## Scenarios